Logistical and technical support for the removal and neutralization of chemical agents at sea.

-Reduction Agency and United States Strategic Command Center for Combating Weapons of Mass Destruction (DTRA/SCC-WMD).
-Established in 1991, the CTR Program is congressionally mandated to reduce the world's arsenals of weapons of mass destruction (WMDs) as well as the threats they pose to U.S. national security.
-Parsons was awarded a prime contract under the CTR's Integrating Contract II (CTRIC II) to support the following activities:
+The destruction of a chemical agent arsenal in the Mediterranean Sea was undertaken with funding from the Nunn–Lugar Cooperative Threat Reduction (CTR) Program.
+Established in 1991, the CTR Program is congressionally mandated to reduce the world’s arsenals of weapons of mass destruction (WMD).
+In 2013, Parsons was awarded a task order under the CTR’s Integrating Contract II (CTRIC II) to support the following activities: